RedisGears/RedisGears/docs/configuration.md

 Controls whether the internal execution plan profiler is active.

-Note: enabling the profiler impacts overall performance - use with judicious caution.
+Note: enabling the profiler impacts overall performance - use with judiciously and with caution.

 Possible values:
 * 0 - disabled